 One of the girls, Julie Freeman (Gayheart), struggles to come to terms with what they've done and is summarily shunned by Courtney and her lapdog, Marcie Fox (Benz).
 On top of this, she is replaced by the geeky Fern Mayo (Greer), who Courtney transforms into the glamourous Vylette in return for the girl's silence.
 But the attention lavished upon "Vylette" soon goes to Fern's head and she begins to encroach on Courtney's position as the Queen Bee, only to discover exactly why that was a bad idea as she is publicly humiliated.
 Meanwhile, when Julie is given a box of Liz's possessions, she stumbles upon something that will prove to be Courtney's downfall just as she prepares to accept the title of Prom Queen that Liz's death left her free to claim.

 Tropes in this film include:

 - Accidental Murder: Liz's cause of death?
-Being choked on with a jawbreaker that her friends (specifically, Courtney) used to gag her while fake-kidnapping her.
-It was also a great and lovely idea to use duct-tape to make her silent.
+Choking on a jawbreaker that her friends (specifically, Courtney) used to gag her while fake-kidnapping her.
+The duct tape didn't help.

 - Adults Are Useless: So no principals or teachers have a problem with the girls parking directly in front of the school?